Arron2901/HM-Jukebox/README.md

 If it can’t detect a LAN IP, the `/remote` route is disabled and no QR code is shown.

 ## To‑Do

-- [X] Add a reliable QR code/dynamic URL display so guests can scan a LAN-friendly link to `/remote`.
 - [ ] Expose the current playback queue via the backend so remote clients can see “Up Next”.